lazar360/angular-ecommerce/README.md

 ![angular-ecomerce](https://github.com/lazar360/angular-ecommerce/assets/91179295/2f21fb0f-6f62-4a6f-83b5-eba8a2d013c5)

 <h2>Features</h2>
-This one single page website displays an employee manager.
+This one single page website displays a store.
 Users can do the following :
 <ul>
     <li>Filter product</li>